eadsjr/pgdoc/README.md

 A library that allows document storage, retrieval and deletion with a function call.

-Document selection via json object subsets.
-This can be on any part of the data, including an id.
+Document selection via JSON object subsets.
+This can be on any part of the data, including an explicit id.

 Incomplete error handling system, that will reduce but not eliminate the need for try-catch blocks everywhere.

-An install script that creates the schema for the library for you.
+An install script that configures PostgreSQL for pgdoc.

 A means of requesting unused sequential IDs from the database. `pgdoc.requestID(docType)`